Bubobubobubobubo/Monocosm/README.md

-# Monocosm(e)
+# Monocosme

 ![frog](frog.jpeg)

-**Monocosm(e)** is a _TypeScript_ based algorithmic music sequencer.
-It offers an infinite 2D playground on which you can lay down ideas using ASCII symbols before turning them into music by scripting them. **Monocosm(e)** is not currently working.
+**Monocosme** is a _TypeScript_ based live coding platform.
+It offers infinite amount of 2D universes on which you can lay down ideas using ASCII symbols before turning them into music by scripting them. **Monocosme** is work in progress.
 We are still in the alpha stage of implementation.
-You can test it by visiting [https://monocosm.raphaelforment.fr](https://scriptographe.raphaelforment.fr).
+You can test it by visiting [https://monocosme.raphaelforment.fr](https://monocosme.raphaelforment.fr).

 ## Design goals